 Well, it’s all getting a bit scary, isn’t it?

 In the beginning, it didn’t feel significant.
-It was important in the vague way a lot of things in the news are, but it was a long way away and the chances of it affecting me seemed slim.
+It was important in the vague way a lot of things in the news are, but it was a long way away a I filed it away in the ‘probably important, but not right now’ file.
 The vagueness resolved itself rather quickly.
 I was told to work from home, the phrase ‘social distancing’ became normalised, the schools closed, groceries became scarce, restaurants & pubs closed their doors.
-Many things now seem less certain than they did a couple of weeks ago.
+Many things are less certain than they did a couple of weeks ago.

 Am I worried about the virus?
-A little, but not overly so.
-I’m young and fairly healthy.
-My family is healthy too, thankfully.
+We are young and healthy.
 We’ve got stable jobs and employers that allow us to work flexibly.
 By any measure, we are incredibly fortunate.
-We’ll follow the government advice because that’s the responsible thing to do to ensure that the NHS can treat those affected by the virus along with all of the other people it needs to treat each day.
+We’ll follow the government advice and hope for the best – because that’s the responsible thing to do to ensure that the NHS can treat those affected by the virus along with all of the other people it needs to treat each day.

 Yesterday, my eldest daughter remarked that we’re living through a time that the children of future generations will learn of in school.
 She’s having a bad week.
 It’s her eighteenth birthday on Friday and everywhere is shut.
 On top of that her exams, which she’s been working towards for two years, have been cancelled and her employer has cut her hours to zero.

 We adapt to this new way of life.
 There’s no choice.
 It seems more of an inconvenience than an emergency, but we treat it with the seriousness it deserves.
 There is little grumbling, though there is rising anger at the cretins stockpiling pasta and toilet-roll.
 ‘What a surprise.
 Selfish bastards’ said a woman in Asda when she saw the rows of empty pasta shelves.
 What on earth are people doing with all that pasta?